ImagineCemeteries/ImagineCemeteries/240326_Manual/_c1_cliffnotes_240917.md

 Here's the cool part.
 If your regular terf, domicile, etc is still dripping in bad vibes,  in the same way you brought the dark cloud to the Drave, you can bring the Drave to the dark cloud.
 You can simply envision the river to start removing the dark cloud from your surroundings.
 You've been to the Drave.
 In your home, where you sit, imagine that you are surrounded by the river.
 You are submerged in it, you look up and see the reflections of trees and colorful buildings on the surface of the water.

-You only need to spend a few minutes meditating on the river, this won't remove the dark cloud completely but it will get the ball rolling and prepare you for the next steps.
 The dark cloud affects us all, and areas of high pressure move to areas of low pressure; so at first you will meditate and clear your surroundings, but other dark clouds will move in to fill the gap.
 You can't "cure" the dark cloud in a day, but you can have TREMENDOUS RELEIF.

 The Drave meditation will be a valuable tool to wipe out the dark cloud's energy field, now you just need to scale your mental imagery to be the size of a cloud.
 Also think up!
 The dark cloud lives in the air, not exactly in the sky but say right above the tree line.
 You can do a lot of damage just meditating at ground level, but you can do a lot more by turning your attention skyward.

+By the time we discovered this, we already had a fairly large team.
+Our strategy is meditating in unison, together simultaneously.
+It is difficult to estimate how quickly this will go if you are by yourself.
+If you're not feeling a difference when you meditate at home, your best option is to invite other deities to swim with you in the Drava river.
+Not only will cleanse their energy, but it should snap them out of any mental funk they are in.

+If they frequent the same envrionments you do, then they may be living and breathing in the dark cloud's spiritual smog.
+This spiritual energy is "sticky", it sticks to deities.
+Convincing them to swim in the Drave with you will also drain more of the dark cloud's spiritual smog.
+If they feel the relief that comes with swimming in the river, then you can team up together to meditate at your homes.
+You need to focus on one home at a time, the first one could take a month.

 We would like everyone on all sides to join us & help get rid of the dark clouds.
 If you start to feel that darkness creeping back in, you can meditate on the Drave to start destroying it.
 The dark cloud is ENOURMOUS -- litterally the size of a cloud,  meditation can be exhausting.
 It will keep coming for a time, as other dark clouds move in to fill the gap.
 We have to work a little harder to get rid of them, but there are only a couple more steps.
 For now, lets take a step back and go over a few other things.